chaoss/augur/docs/source/docker/getting-started.rst

 A keyboard inturrupt will stop the containers and the script gives you the option of saving the console output to a log file.

-Deploy the frontend, backend, and database together in docker containers.
+Deploy the backend and database together in docker containers.
 With and without test data
 ----------------------------------------------------------------------------------------------------

 If you have run the containers before and have already generated your environment variables the script should remember your github api key.
 Only change it if it is not the intended api key to use.